hcl516926907/GPDFlow/README.md

 Clone the repository and navigate through the notebooks and scripts to replicate experiments, simulations, and applications as described in the paper.

-Please ensure you have Python, R, and required libraries installed to run the notebooks and scripts successfully.
+Please ensure you have Python, R, and the required libraries installed to run the notebooks and scripts successfully.